 NP-View is licensed on an annual basis.
-The cost of the license depends on the number of configuration files imported from managed layer-3 network devices (firewalls, routers, and switches).
-Individual IP addresses do not count towards the license limit and there is no restriction on the number of workspaces.
+The cost of the license depends on the number of configuration files imported from primary network devices (firewalls, routers, and switches).

 How Licensing Works